First impressions of Persona 5, the Atlus title I’ve waited so long for! The game I specifically bought my PS4 to play.

 Music has always been a big part of the Persona franchise for me.
 I’ve been a fan of Shoji Meguro since Shin Megami Tensei III: Nocturne.
 One of the reasons I looked forward to Persona 5 so much was because Meguro was returning as composer.

 And he doesn’t disappoint!
 For this round, Meguro-San included jazz elements into the soundtrack, which feel so appropriate for the story.
-It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a sophisticated tune from an original one summarises the whole concept of empowered personae within the game heroes?
+It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a new tune from an original one summarises the whole concept of empowered personae within the game heroes?

-It seems like, California Potato Power music would make an appearance in the DLCs!
+And it seems like, California Potato Power music would make an appearance in the DLCs!